astronomer/docs/learn/airflow-advanced-cluster-policies.md

 - `dag_policy`: This policy is applicable to a DAG object, and takes a DAG object `dag` as a parameter.
 It runs at the time the DAG is loaded from the `DagBag`.
 - `task_policy` : This policy is applicable to a Task object.
 It gets executed when the task is created during parsing of the task from DagBag at load time.
 This means that the whole task definition can be altered in the task policy.
 It does not relate to a specific task running in a `DagRun`.
 The `task_policy` defined is applied to all the task instances that will be executed in the future.
 - `task_instance_mutation_hook` : This policy is applicable to a Task Instance, which is an instance of a Task object and is created at run time.
 It takes a TaskInstance object `task_instance` as a parameter.
 This policy applies not to a task but to the instance of a task that relates to a particular `DagRun`.
 It is only applied to the currently executed run (i.e. instance) of that task.
 It is applied to a task instance in an Airflow worker, not in the dag file processor, just before the task instance is executed.
+- `pod_mutation_hook`: This policy is applicable to a Kubernetes Pod launched by `KubernetesPodOperator` or `KubernetesExecutor` at runtime.
+It takes a Pod object `pod` as a parameter.
+This policy is applied to the `kubernetes.client.models.V1Pod` object before it is passed to the Kubernetes client for scheduling.

 ## How cluster policies work